stweb/MariOCaml/README.md

 =============

 Fable and Bucklescript are similar projects which both use OCAML (F# is based on OCAML) to compile to JavaScript.
-I ported the OCAML version to F# to compare the two approaches in terms of code readability, tooling and generated code.
+I ported the OCAML version to F# to compare the two approaches.

 [MariOCaml](https://mahsu.github.io/mariocaml/)  is a port of Mahsu's work to the excellent [BuckleScript](https://github.com/bloomberg/bucklescript) compiler, for the whole game it generates only *7K* byte gzipped JS and takes 0.57s to build (including the start up time of npm).